Chandra-Abhishek/Drag_vs_Reynols/README.md

-Learning Drag coefficient vs Reynolds number for creeping flow past a sphere and a cylinder using deep neural networks.
+Learning Drag coefficient vs Reynolds number for creeping flow past a sphere and a cylinder using deep neural networks and gaussian processes.